MobileUpLLC/PagingList/README.md

 * It's necessary to turn off the pagination if there are no items remaining.
 * In case of the next page loading error it's necessary to tap on the "Retry" button.
 The request will not be automatically reissued when scrolling.

-## Implementation details
+## Iplementation details
 PagindList doesn't use any external dependencies.

-Under the hood `SwiftUI.List` is used, so any list modificators are available for both `PagingList` iteself and item cell view.
+Under the hood `SwiftUI.List` is used, so any list modificators is available for both `PagingList` iteself and item cell view.

 ## Requirements